German Village is one of the most popular destinations in Columbus.

 Barcelona

-About: For over 25 years, Barcelona has been a staple for diners in German Village.
+About: For over a quarter of a century, Barcelona has been a staple for diners in German Village.
 The restaurant offers a menu full of Spanish fusion dishes, including some incredible tapas.
 If the weather is decent, I can’t recommend sitting on the patio enough.
 It’s one of the best in the city.

 Location: 263 E Whittier St, Columbus, OH 43206